mowebev/tim-dingman/README.md

-# Tim Dingman #
+# Timothy Fischer #

-The creative works of Tim Dingman.
+The creative works of Timothy Fischer.